Gathering Hardware/Software Details | Describing the Problem

 You may also have printed manuals and driver DVDs (both rare these days), possibly stored in the small box which originally contained your motherboard.

-Note: images in this section are dated, but are useful examples.
+Note: images in this section are dated, but provide useful examples.

 The operating system is the main software running on a computer.
 The most common are listed below: